keshav-b/Reddit-Flair-Detection/README.md

 For further information on how to scrap data refer [[this site.](https://www.storybench.org/how-to-scrape-reddit-with-python/)]

 ## Installation
-All the required libraries can be found at [[requirements.txt](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/requirements.txt)]
+All the required libraries can be found at [[requirements.txt](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/requirements.txt)].
+Create an environment in conda, and install these dependencies by:
+`conda install --file requirements.txt`

 ## Flair Classes
 We are considering 9 flairs.
 The number of samples per class is: